 IT hardware can be complicated, and some of the differences between types of storage hardware are more subtle.
 In this article, we’ll be reviewing the difference between a hard drive vs SSD vs storage system.
-Lets get started!

-What is a hard drive?
+What is a Hard Drive?

 These platters contain countless micro grooves, and each of these grooves can represent a “bit,” where a magnetized groove represents a 1, or positive, and a non-magnetized groove represents a 0, or negative.

 By stringing several of these “bits” together, binary information can be stored.
-For example 100011 would be “35.”
+For example, 100011 would be “35.”

-To organize the bits of data and ensure accuracy, they’re stored in orderly circular rows called “tracks”, much like a record player.
+To organize the bits of data and ensure accuracy, they’re stored in orderly circular rows called “tracks,” much like a record player.
 These tracks are then organized together into “sectors.”

 The read-write head’s own electromagnetism allows it to verify the status of each bit it passes over, and also pass a magnetic field over a bit to change its polarity.
 This changing of polarity is how the head “writes” data.

 The circuit board on the bottom side of the hard drive facilitates the digital side of things, allowing communication of data to and from the platter(s).

 The biggest takeaway here is that a hard drive spins.

 SSDs, or Solid State Drives, offer the same functionality to store bulk data that hard drives do.